 d.
 Get you students really jazzed by taking them to the following pages:

-Communities that Participated in Previous SSEP Flight Opportunities, on the final flight of Space Shuttles Endeavour and Atlantis, and on SSEP Missions to the International Space Station
+SSEP Community Profiles and Local Partners, where you can read about all the communities that participated in previous SSEP flight opportunities, on the final flight of Space Shuttles Endeavour and Atlantis, and on SSEP Missions to the International Space Station

 SSEP In the News: media coverage from around the nation—this is going to happen in YOUR community!